theju/PeskyCallBlocker/README.md

 ----------------

 This is a simple android app that hangs up on commercial and unsolicited numbers.
+This app is not required if you use Android 7.0 and above.

 Why did I write this?
 ----------------------